glideroggan/dream/readme.md

 ## new products
 - a widget that shows new products
 - clicking a product shows more information about the product (workflow)
-- ✔️finishing the workflow should add the product/widget to the page

 ### swish✔️